 Example of a reference with a translated title

 If you are using the foreign-language title in the text itself, you can also include the translation in parenthesis.
 For example, O Alquimista (The Alchemist).
-This is optional and is recommended only if you think the reader will not understand what the foreign-language title refers to.

 Non-Latin script languages